Montenegro–Turkey relations

 Montenegro–Turkey relations are the bilateral relations between Montenegro and Turkey.
 Turkey officially recognized Montenegro on June 12, 2006.
 Diplomatic relations between the two countries were established on July 3, 2006.
 Both countries are full members of the Union for the Mediterranean, Council of Europe and NATO.
+And Montenegro is with Slovenia is Sectoral dialogue partner countries of Organization of the Black Sea Economic Cooperation.